alexhrao/TheGiftHub/README.md

 	- Others can reserve items on your list to help them decide who's giving one.

 ## Development
-	Gift Registry is currently under active development - to contribute, just submit a Pull Request!
+	The Gift Hub is currently under active development - to contribute, just submit a Pull Request!